 We offer students the chance to explore their collegiate options during the advanced sessions with college tours and meetings with the Jackson Lab and Mount Desert Island Biological Lab, both of which offer internships to high school and college age students.
 Several of our AIO students have participated over the years.

-The caliber of our students is so well respected that College of the Atlantic, in Bar Harbor, Maine, has begun offering $10,000/year scholarships to any AIO student who is accepted into their program with a recommendation from one of our Directors.
+The caliber of our students is so well respected that College of the Atlantic, in Bar Harbor, Maine, offers $10,000/year scholarships to any AIO student (up to $40,000 for the 4 years) who is accepted into their program with a recommendation from one of our Directors.

 Since 2012, AIO has offered students who attend the first Advanced Program session the opportunity to receive college credit for the program through the University of Maine Machias.
-Students who are applying to receive College Credit for the first Advanced Program session will incur additional fees (base fee of $2,840 plus $516 -2017 rate- for the 4 credit course at the University of Maine Machias).
-The tuition for the non-college credit 2017 Advanced Program is $2,740.
+Students who are applying to receive College Credit for the first Advanced Program session will incur additional fees (the AIO tuition of $2,840 plus $516 -2017 rate- for the 4 credit course at the University of Maine Machias).
+The tuition for the non-college credit 2018 Advanced Program is $2,740.
 Please review our College Credit page for more information on this program or our Tuition and Fees page for complete tuition details.

 Example of an Advanced Program Lesson